Tradesolution/Authentication/README.md

 # Tradesolution API authentication
-Tradesolution protect it's API's with OAUTH2 using bearer tokens/access tokens.
+Tradesolution protect its APIs with OAUTH2 using bearer tokens/access tokens.
 If you need your systems to talk to ours, please contact us at post@tradesolution.no to get clientId and secret.

 ## How to get a bearer token
 To get a bearer token that can be used against Tradesolution APIs, your system must do a POST call like this: